yeshimonipede/Iowa_LiquorSales_Education/README.md

 *Tools and Methods used to Perform the Analysis: We will definitely use RStudio to perform data manipulation and data analysis.
 We will likely use Tableau to construct informative graphics and visualizations about liqour sales in different geographical regions.
 We will use descritpive summary statistics to summarize key variables, including liquor sales volume, revenue, and demographic characteristics.
 We will use correlation analysis to examine the relationship between educational attainment levels (high school degree or higher, bachelor's degree or higher) and liquor sales patterns.
 We also may run a regression analysis to model the relationship between educational attainment levels and liquor sales while controlling for potential confounding variables (e.g., demographic factors, economic indicators).
 Finally, we could consider using forecasting methods to predict where liquor sales may be increasing more drastically.
 Forecasting could potentially help the Public Health Department target which areas to allocate resources to most immediately.*

-*FINAL REPORT*

-*Introduction: This project aims to aid the Director of the Public Health Department of Iowa in their public health advertisement campaign aimed at reducing excessive alcohol consumption.
-Our analyses will be helpful in better understanding if there is any underlying relationship between education attainment levels (high school degree and bachelor degree) and liquor sales in the state of Iowa.
-If analyses supports that there is a significant relationship between education attainment levels and liquor sales, this information can be used to help deicide which counties need targeted campaigns most immediately.
-We will also investigate how and if other factors impact liquor sale trends (i.e. time) and offer this information to the Director of Public Health so that they are aware of all factors linked to liquor sales and furthermore liquor consumption, and can effectively allocate appropriate resources to certain regions to best combat excessive alcohol consumption in the state of Iowa.*

 *We will use a variety of methods to investigate the relationship, if any, between liquor sales and education attainment levels in the state of Iowa on a county level basis.
 Graphics will help highlight how liquor sales and educational attainment levels differ from county to county.
 This will be valuable information to the director to be immediately and easily aware about the counties that are purchasing the most liquor as well as the distribution of education attainment levels around the state.
 A regression analysis will help highlighti if there is a statistically significant relationship between education attainment levels and alcohol consuption levels as well as liquor sales and times.
 This will help the director determine if it is of worth to target certain areas based on their educational attainment when allocating advertisement resources.
 K-means clustering will also help hypothesis testing by investigating if there are statistically significant differences between counties in liquor sales.
 Finally, forecasting analyses will use gin sales in the last few years to help determine which counties are forecasted to have the largest increase in liquor sales over the next eight quarters.
 This information will be valuable to the director as they can target these specific counties for prioritized resource allocation.*

-*Visualizations: We will create plots in R studio and Tableau to explore our project topic, accompnaying with the statistical analysis.Since we want to explore the educational attainmet level influences on the liquor sales, also based on different liquor categories, how these socio-economic factors influence total sales?
-We are moving forward to see more patterns by using statistical analysis and forecasting methods.
-Data summary:*

-*github repository: create a github repository and adding what analysis we done.
-We successfully download git, open the account and create repository to record the project workflow.
-By looking up videos , we get to know more functions of git and statring to upload files, editing the descriptions within the group.
-However, linking the git and local path that we do the analysis work is a fresh task, including push and pull request, and we are on the way to be more familiarize with the git.*

-*Data summary:*

-*We have two main data tables when running our analyses: (1) a merged dataset between the Gin liquor sales in the state of Iowa between 2016-2017 and education levels (2) a merged dataset between all liquor sales in Iowa and socioeconomic factors (such as education attainment levels)*

-*Hypothesis testing:*

-*-using K-means clustering to compare differences between counties By partitioning data points into clusters based on similarity, K-means helps identify meaningful patterns and relationships within datasets.
-Its straightforward implementation and ability to handle large volumes of data make it a go-to method for exploratory analysis and pattern recognition across various domains.
-In the k-means clustering, based on the The number of clusters is set up by different counties for the nature of the dataset.
-In order to ensure the uniformity of the analysis, the same counties were chosen as for the regression part: johnson and benton.In deciding the number of clusters, a specific value (e.g., 3) was first tried to see the size of the tss, and after that three different methods were used to see what the OPTIMAL clusters were according to the optimal cluster to adjust the value of the previously set cluster.
-By choosing two different regional clusters, different trends are presented when the category of wine changes, due to the different unit on retail prices.
-More comparison between counties or cities would be explored by k means clustering.*

-*Regression Analysis*

 *-to assess if there is a statistically significant relationship between education attainment levels and liquor sales -to find out the correlation between educational attainment levels and income within different counties*

-*Regression Analysis between time and liquor sales: The linear regression analyses conducted confirm that there is a significant relationship between liquor sales (in both dollars and volume) and time.
-The significance is supported by summary statistics of the model (such as p-value).
-The success of the liner regression model is supported by plotting the distribution of the residuals as well as QQ plots that suggest that the residuals of the models are normalized.
-This information is relevant to the decision maker as there is evidence in the data to support that general liquor sales are decreasing as time increases.Insight to the factors that are influencing liquor sales can help anticpate the decision maker in anticipating demand for alcohol and planning public health interventions accordingly.
-The success of the linear regression model suggests that it can be used somewhat accurately to forecast liquor sales as time continues to increase.
-Exploration in this file (failure of seasonal decomposition) also alert the decision maker that there is no clear seasonality in the data and therefore season should not be a consideration when choosing timing to allocate advertisement resources.*

 *Conclusion (still need to consider all results) - an informed and well supported assessment about whether or not there is correlation between liquor sales and education attainment levels in Iowa and if so which areas should be prioritized for a targeted advertisement campaign intended to reduce alcohol-related issues in the state of Iowa.
 Forecasting techniques will also provide a suggestion for which counties should be identified and monitored as "on the rise" counties in terms of predicted future liquor sales.*